Chao-Cheng/KBAI-Ravens-Project/README.md

 I did my best to minimize assumptions about the image, and I tried to make my algoritm as flexible as possible.
 By processing the image and analyzing pixel values only, I was able to draw relationships among the various matrix sectors.
-Using these relationships my algorithm constructs what it deems the "ideal" solution, and then compares this "ideal" solution to the available answers.
+Using these relationships, my algorithm constructs what it deems the "ideal" solution and then compares this "ideal" solution to the available answers.